e-clearing-net/OCHP/OCHP.md

 ### AdressType *class*

-This class contains all address related information to be used in charge point, CDR and other data.
+This class contains all address related information in regards to a charge point.

  Field Name          |  Field Type               |  Card.  |  Description
 :--------------------|:--------------------------|:--------|:------------